Malnascudes/AWS-Account-Creation/AWS_account.md

 ## System Administrator User Group
 [Reference](https://docs.aws.amazon.com/singlesignon/latest/userguide/addgroups.html)

 We will now create a User group to manage all the System Administrator users.
-To do so we will followe the same steps as in the [Create Administrator User Group section](#create-administrator-user-group)
+To do so we will follow the same steps as in the [Create Administrator User Group section](#create-administrator-user-group)

 * Select **"*Groups*"** from the left menu of the *"IAM Identity Center console"*